Paulos Faraj Rahho: Kidnapping and death

 Late on February 29, 2008, according to a report given by the Catholic News Service, Rahho was kidnapped from his car in the Al-Nur district of the city; his bodyguards and driver were killed.
 According to church officials, "gunmen sprayed the Archbishop's car with bullets, killed two bodyguards and shoved the bishop into the trunk of a car.
 In the darkness, he managed to pull out his cellphone and call the church, telling officials not to pay a ransom for his release" they said.
 "He believed that this money would not be paid for good works and would be used for killing and more evil actions," the officials said.
-Other reports stated that also investigators believed the archbishop may have been shot at the time of the kidnapping.
+Other reports stated that also investigators assumed the archbishop may have been shot at the time of the kidnapping.

 The kidnappers demanded Christians contribute to the jihad, through jizya.
 The captors also demanded the release of Arab (non-Iraqi) detainees and that they be paid $3 million for Rahho's release.
 The kidnappers also demanded that Iraqi Christians form a militia to fight the US forces.

 On March 13, 2008, it was reported that Rahho's body had been found buried in a shallow grave near Mosul.
 Officials of the Chaldean Church in Iraq said they had received a call telling them where the body was buried.
 Reports over the cause of death were contradictory.
 An official of the morgue in Mosul said the archbishop, who had health problems, including high blood pressure and diabetes, might have died of natural causes.
 Police at the Mosul morgue said Rahho "appeared to have been dead a week and his body bore no bullet wounds".
 Nineveh Deputy Governor Khasro Goran stated that when relatives and authorities went to the location specified by the kidnappers and found the body, it had "gunshot wounds".
 The identity of those behind his murder is disputed.
-Some Chaldeans within the community believe Al-Qaida and other Sunni Arab factions were behind the murder.
-Other Christians in Mosul, including the archbishop's family, believe that it was the Kurds who ordered his assassination.
+Some Chaldeans within the community assume Al-Qaida and other Sunni Arab factions were behind the murder.
+Other Christians in Mosul, including the archbishop's family, claim that it was the Kurds who ordered his assassination.
 Kurdish authorities ordered an investigation and subsequently made several arrests, though their reports have failed to convince the family.

 Archbishop Paulos Faraj Rahho is believed to be the highest-ranking Chaldean Catholic clergyman to have been killed in the Iraq war.
 The funeral services were held in the town of Karamlesh, with Chaldean Catholic Cardinal Emmanuel Delly in presence.